pingcap/docs-cn/tools/dm/cluster-operations.md

         At this time, DM tries again to synchronize these DDL statements that are not skipped.
 However, the restarted DM-worker instances will be blocked at the position of the binlog event corresponding to the DDL binlog event, because the DM-worker instance that is not restarted has executed to the place after this DDL binlog event.

-        To resolve this issue, follow the steps described in [Troubleshooting Sharding DDL Locks](/tools/dm/troubleshooting-sharding-ddl-locks.md#condition-two-a-dm-worker-restarts-or-is-unreachable-temporarily)
+        To resolve this issue, follow the steps described in [Handle Sharding DDL Locks Manually](/tools/dm/manually-handling-sharding-ddl-locks.md#scenario-2-some-dm-workers-restart-during-the-ddl-unlocking-process).

+**Conclusion:** Try to avoid restarting DM-worker in the process of sharding DDL replication.

 #### Restarting DM-master considerations

-The information maintained by DM-master includes the following two major types, and these data are not being persisted when you restart DM-master.
+The information maintained by DM-master includes the following two major types, and these data is not being persisted when you restart DM-master.

 - The corresponding relationship between the task and DM-worker
 - The sharding DDL lock related information

-When DM-master is restarted, it automatically requests the task information from each DM-worker instance and rebuilds the corresponding relationship between the task and DM-worker.
-However, at this time, DM-worker does not resend the sharding DDL information, so it might occur that the sharding DDL lock synchronization cannot be finished automatically because of the lost lock information.
+When DM-master is restarted, it automatically requests the task information from each DM-worker instance, rebuilds the corresponding relationship between the task and DM-worker, and also re-fetches the sharding DDL information from each DM-worker instance.
+So the corresponding DDL lock can be correctly rebuilt and the sharding DDL lock can be automatically resolved.

-To resolve this issue, follow the steps described in [Troubleshooting Sharding DDL Locks](/tools/dm/troubleshooting-sharding-ddl-locks.md#condition-three-dm-master-restarts).

 #### Restarting dmctl considerations